-- Consistent programs and assessment tools will be implemented district-wide to lead to common experiences for students at all sites, as well as a consistent district framework maintained for reporting K-12 ESL progress, to improve transitions between elementary and secondary - Use of inside45 portal to support Annual Instructional Plan (AIP) development and transitioning from elementary to secondary school
+- Consistent programs and assessment tools will be implemented district-wide to lead to common experiences for students at all sites, as well as a consistent district framework maintained for reporting K-12 ESL progress, to improve transitions between elementary and secondary - Use of inside45 portal to support Annual Instructional Plan (AIP) development and transitioning from elementary to secondary school - Align student reporting to specific goals of ESL students

-- Align student reporting to specific goals of ESL students - Expand the use of contact teachers at each secondary school for ESL, creating a Secondary ESL Coordination Team (Deputy Superintendent, District ESL Resource Teacher, school contacts from each of the three secondary schools) - Move from grouping Level 1 and 2 ESL learners being grouped by grade to being grouped by level, to improve the quality of support - Remove letter grades from selective secondary ESL courses to focus more on improvement - Encourage students to postpone Graduation Program Exams until they are proficient enough in English that they are likely to be successful - Provide an ESL teacher support block at each secondary school to help implement the collaborative model of ESL support.
-This model will help build teacher capacity for working with English language learners and provide teacher support across the curriculum - Establish Language Adapted/Supported secondary classes, as needed, for core subjects in order to help students meet the Intended Learning Outcomes (ILOs) of the courses and develop a stronger command of academic language - Utilize Settlement Workers in Schools (SWIS) to support the transition needs of new immigrant students and their families
+- Continue the use of contact teachers at each secondary school for ESL, creating a Secondary ESL Coordination Team (Assistant Superintendent, District ESL Learning Support teacher, school contacts from each of the three secondary schools) - Group ESL learners by English proficiency level in order to better align instruction with student needs - Remove letter grades from English Language Development courses to focus more on student improvement - Encourage students to postpone Graduation Program Exams until they are proficient enough in English and are likely to be successful - Provide an ESL teacher support block at each secondary school to help implement the collaborative model of ESL support.
+This model will help build teacher capacity for working with English language learners and provide teacher support across the curriculum - Establish Language Adapted/Supported secondary classes, as needed, for core subjects in order to help students meet the Intended Learning Outcomes (ILOs) of the courses and develop a stronger command of academic language.
+Support these courses with appropriate Language Adapted Materials - Utilize Settlement Workers in Schools (SWIS) to support the transition needs of new immigrant students and their families - Provide funding/support for teachers to take professional development in the Sheltered Instruction Observation Protocol (SIOP)